Skip to main content

 Terraform compatibility

-Pulumi HCL is broadly compatible with Terraform-like HCL syntax.
-Resources, data sources, variables, locals, outputs, modules, expressions, and most built-in functions work as documented by HashiCorp, with two notable behavioral differences:
+Pulumi HCL aims to run valid Terraform configurations without changes.
+Resources, data sources, variables, locals, outputs, modules, expressions, and most built-in functions work as documented by HashiCorp.
+A small number of behaviors differ:

 • Resource replacement creates the new resource before deleting the old one (the opposite of Terraform).
 Set create_before_destroy = false in a lifecycle block to opt into delete-first behavior.